BioinfoUNIBA/QEdit/Figures_R_code/R_code_boxplots-heatmap-VolcanoPlot.md

 In particular, the "Delta" value is the difference between the average level of editing between the two compared groups and the "log" value is the -log(10) of Benjamini Hochberg corrected p-value calculated by Mann-Whitney two-tailed test.

+Since the reported comparison is cerebellum versus tibial artery, all recoding sites in the left quadrant (Delta editing < 0) are up-regulated in the tibial artery; on the contrary all the sites in the right quadrant are specifically over-edited in the cerebellum.

 <pre>library(ggplot2)
 library(ggrepel)
 data <- read.table("volcano_plot_recoding_cerebVSarttib.txt", header=TRUE, check.names = FALSE)